-- 1 In Horizon Administrator, select View Configuration > Administrators. - 2 Create the permission.
+1 In Horizon Administrator, select View Configuration > Administrators.

+2 Create the permission.

-Action a On the Administrators and Groups tab, select the administrator or group and click Add Permission . b Select a role. c If the role does not apply to access groups, click Finish. d If the role applies to access groups, click Next , select one or more access groups, and click Finish .
-A role must contain at least one object-specific privilege to apply to an access group. a On the Roles tab, select the role, click Permissions , and click Add Permission . b Click Add, select one or more search criteria, and click Find to find administrator users or groups that match your search criteria.
-Select an administrator user or group to include in the permission and click OK.
-You can press the Ctrl and Shift keys to select multiple users and groups d If the role does not apply to access groups, click Finish.
-If the role applies to access groups, click Next, select one or more access groups, and click Finish.
-A role must contain at least one object-specific privilege to apply to an access group. a On the Access Groups tab, select the access group and click Add Permission. b Click Add , select one or more search criteria, and click Find to find administrator users or groups that match your search criteria.
-Select an administrator user or group to include in the permission and click OK.
-You can press the Ctrl and Shift keys to select multiple users and groups d Click Next , select a role, and click Finish .
+Option Action Create a permission that includes a specific administrator user or group a On the Administrators and Groups tab, select the administrator or group and click Add Permission. b Select a role. c If the role does not apply to access groups, click Finish. d If the role applies to access groups, click Next, select one or more access groups, and click Finish.
+A role must contain at least one object-specific privilege to apply to an access group.
+Create a permission that includes a specific role a On the Roles tab, select the role, click Permissions, and click Add Permission. b Click Add, select one or more search criteria, and click Find to find administrator users or groups that match your search criteria. c Select an administrator user or group to include in the permission and click OK You can press the Ctrl and Shift keys to select multiple users and groups. d If the role does not apply to access groups, click Finish. e If the role applies to access groups, click Next, select one or more access groups, and click Finish.
+A role must contain at least one object-specific privilege to apply to an access group.
+Create a permission that includes a specific access group a On the Access Groups tab, select the access group and click Add Permission. b Click Add, select one or more search criteria, and click Find to find administrator users or groups that match your search criteria. c Select an administrator user or group to include in the permission and click OK You can press the Ctrl and Shift keys to select multiple users and groups. d Click Next, select a role, and click Finish.
 A role must contain at least one object-specific privilege to apply to an access group.